jembie/TenseOracle/docs/usage.rst

 General Setup
 -------------

-In this section we detail the preliminary steps needed for deploying our framework.
-We begin by detailing the setup configuration and then give examples on deployment.
+This section provides an overview of the essential preparations which are needed to execute the framework, as well as a description on how the codebase is structured.

+First, assure that you create a Comet account, for details on how to do that see: |comet_link|.

+The Comet account is needed as we have used this *(by the time of this writing)* free and open-source variant for logging and storing experimental measurements.

+.. |comet_link| raw:: html

+    <a href="https://www.comet.com/login" target="_blank">Comet Login</a>

+Cloning the Repository
+^^^^^^^^^^^^^^^^^^^^^^

-Firstly, clone our repository from the following domain:
+Next, clone our repository from the following domain:

 .. code-block:: bash

     git clone https://github.com/JP-SystemsX/TenseOracle.git

 After cloning you should find the **TenseOracle** folder.
-Change into that directory within your terminal and then execute the following command to list all existing branches:
+Change into that directory within your terminal and then execute the following command inside the terminal to list all existing branches:

 .. code-block:: bash

     git branch -a

-If the clone was successful, then you should have the following output:
+If the cloning was successful, then you should have the following output:

 .. code-block:: bash